Share

 Frida Flan recipe

 This traditionally prepared custard capped off an authentic, hours-long Mexican feast prepared by cocineras specially brought in from the local market.
 El menu also included: oyster soup, white rice and plantains, huauzontles in green sauce, chiles stuffed with both cheese and picadillo, black mole from Oaxaca, and red pozole from Jalisco.
-All the while Frida sang with the wedding mariachis and rounds and rounds of tequila and pulque were raised to toast the famous couple.
+All the while Frida sang with the wedding mariachis, and rounds and rounds of tequila and pulque were raised to toast the famous couple.

 Frida Kahlo’s Wedding Flan